jlpteaching/ECS154B/lab1/lab1.md

 ![PC to inst mem](pc-to-imem.svg)

 You should fill in the other wires (and instruction subsets) that are required to implement the `add` RISC-V instruction.
-We will be talking in detail about RISC-V instructions and how to design a RISC-V processor during the second week's lectures as shown on the [schedule](https://github.com/jlpteaching/ECS154B/blob/master/syllabus/schedule.csv).
+We will be talking in detail about RISC-V instructions and how to design a RISC-V processor during the second week's lectures, as shown on the [schedule](https://github.com/jlpteaching/ECS154B/blob/master/syllabus/schedule.csv).

 **Important**: You will not need to modify anything below the `// debug / pipeline viewer` line.
 This code should be kept the same for everyone.
 You may add more debug code, as you are working on the assignment.
 However, when you turn in your assignment, please comment out or remove your debug code before submitting.

-## Testing
+## Testing your ADD instruction

 Testing the CPU is very similar to testing your control unit [above](#Testing-your-ALU-control-unit).
 To run the tests, you execute the `SingleCycleCPUTesterLab1` suite as follows.